 We made all these newbie mistakes, so you don’t have to!
 London was fun to visit, and we did a lot of main tourist attractions in a short period of time.
-However, our trip would have been more enjoyable had we not made these silly mistakes!
+However, our trip would have been more enjoyable had we not made these common mistakes in London!

 Going to a new country can be a bit scary, especially if you are not used to the new norms.
 Many newcomers to London make these common mistakes, but this guide will help you feel more prepared and ready to take London head on!